 W A Ross was one of the largest soft drinks manufacturers in Ireland.

 William Adolphus Ross (1817 – 1900) was born in Dublin.
-He worked as managing director at Cantrell & Cochrane, soft drinks manufacturers of Belfast, for around ten years.
+He worked as managing director of the Belfast branch of Cantrell & Cochrane for nine years.

 A dispute arose between Ross and his employer.
 Cantrell & Cochrane were found to be in breach of contract, so with a settlement of £3,250, Ross established his own soft drinks manufacturing business at William Street South, Belfast, in 1879.
 He was assisted by his son George A Ross, a former sailor.

 By November 1879 W A Ross was producing nearly 30,000 bottles a day, chiefly for export markets such as the United States, the West Indies and Africa.